 Cumulative potential effects

 A Cumulative Potential Effects analysis is required as part of every environmental review (EAW and EIS).
 The analysis is defined by Minnesota Rules and involves a listing of the proposed project’s environmental effects, and its contribution to the environmental effects that are current present right around the project.
 Future projects can also be considered in this analysis if those future projects are in the process of being permitted or built.
 The Environmental Quality Board has additional information on conducting this analysis in their 2013 EAW Guidelines document (review EAW process on the EQB website).

 Interagency review team agendas

-Preparation of the EAW will utilize internal expertise, as well as coordinate with the Minnesota Pollution Control Agency (MPCA), Department of Agriculture (MDA) and Department of Health (MDH).
-This Interagency Review Team will focus on the potential cumulative effects portion of the EAW and will meet periodically during EAW preparation.
+Preparation of the EAW utilized internal expertise, as well as coordinated with the Minnesota Pollution Control Agency (MPCA), Department of Agriculture (MDA) and Department of Health (MDH).
+This Interagency Review Team focused on the potential cumulative effects portion of the EAW and met periodically during EAW preparation.